 Summer is in full swing which means you’ll really be enjoying the fruits of your bulb-planting efforts from the beginning of the year.
-Your garden should be awash with colour and scent, but you may already be wondering about when the best time is to transplant spring bulbs to prepare for next year’s display.
+Your garden should be awash with colour and scent, but you may already be wondering about when the best time is to transplant spring bulbs that naturalise to prepare for next year’s display.

 As your bulbs thrive in rich, moist soil with plenty of water and summer sunshine, they’re propagating new off-shoot bulbs (known as daughter bulbs).

 These young bulbs need space of their own to develop fully, so carefully moving them to a new location will not only promote beautiful flowering in the coming seasons, but also prevent any of the issues that come with bulb over-crowding, including rot, pests and poor quality flowers.